 |Price||$9.99/month with Photoshop (also includes Lightroom CC and 20GB of storage)||$9.99/month with 1TB storage or $19.99/month with storage and Photoshop|

-Lightroom Classic’s import options aren’t changing with the latest version.
+While Lightroom CC is catching up, Lightroom Classic’s import options are the most varied.
 The import window includes options to add to collections, adjust metadata, add keywords, change the destination, and even apply presets while importing.

-Lightroom CC, on the other hand, has just the option for adding to an album.
-This creates a simplified screen that’s easier for beginners to get started with, but skips out on time-saving options like adding a preset to all photos on import.
+Lightroom CC, on the other hand, has fewer choices, with the option to add to an album and apply presets.
+This creates a simplified screen that’s easier for beginners to get started with but skips out on time-saving options and some metadata features some photographers use.

 Winner: Lightroom Classic

-Lightroom Classic organizes photos into collections and collection sets, and includes an option to navigate using the folders on the desktop.
+Lightroom Classic organizes photos into collections and collection sets and includes an option to navigate using the folders on the desktop.
 “Smart Collections” lets users create groups of photos instantly by setting parameters, such as selecting photos taken with a specific lens or images with a specific rating.
-The latest update brings a new sorting tool bar that allows users set parameters to see only sepcific photos, like only flagged photos, or only flagged ohotos that were also edited.
+A sorting toolbar that allows users to set parameters to see only specific photos like only flagged photos, or only flagged photos that were also edited.

 Lightroom CC switches to an album nomenclature, but albums work similarly to collections.
 Folders can be used to organize albums.
 Images are also automatically sorted by date and are accessible that way as well, without any extra steps to set up the dated albums.